peteroupc/peteroupc.github.io/random.md

 Generates random bits using an unpredictable-random implementation.

--  **Quality:** An unpredictable-random implementation generates random bits that are unpredictable.
+-  **Quality:** An unpredictable-random implementation generates uniformly random bits that are unpredictable.
 "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the random algorithm, the implementation's internal state at the given point in time, or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

-    The implementation must be initialized ("seeded") with a "seed" described as follows.
+    The implementation must be automatically initialized ("seeded") automatically, with a "seed" described as follows.
 The seed--
     - must consist of unpredictable data (as defined above), no part of which may be the PRNG's own output (the unpredictable data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the PRNG's _seed length_.